joeshway/698-final-project/README.md

 # PreSetup
 ## GitHub
+GitHub is the place that will store all of your hard work and allow you to access it, download it, and change it from anywhere.
+It also keeps proivious versions if you realy mess up, so you can revert back.

 ### Interwebs setup
 1. Go to [github](https://www.github.com) and either sign in or create an account
 2. Over toward the right of the page, click on **New Repository**